Andy4495/MSP430LowPowerTempSensor/README.md

 ## Note on G2553/G2452 Low Voltage Operation

 Per Figure 1 in the [MSP430G2553][1] Device Datasheet, the device should only be run at the full 16 Mhz when it has a supply voltage of 3.3 V. In order to run at lower voltages (e.g. in a battery-operated setup), you will need to configure a lower system frequency.
 The device can be run at a supply voltage as low as 2.2 V when running at 8 MHz.

-By default, Energia sets the G2553 system frequency at 16 Mhz.
+By default, the MPS430 boards package sets the G2553 system frequency at 16 Mhz.
 To run the device at 8 MHz, the `boards.txt` file needs to be edited to add an 8 MHz entry.
-See [this discussion][7] for tips on editing `boards.txt` to change the system frequency.
+This repo contains an edited [`boards.txt`](./boards.txt) file which is based on the MSP 1.0.7 board package.
+An 8 MHz entry for the G2553 processor has been added, along with editing the original G2553 entry to clarify that it is 16 MHz.

+The boards.txt file used by Energia is located at `~/Library/Energia15/packages/energia/hardware/msp430/1.0.7` on MacOS, and a similar path on Windows and Linux.

+The boards.txt file used by Arduino or Visual Studio Code is located at `~/Library/Arduino15/packages/energia/hardware/msp430/1.0.5` on MacOS, and a similar path on Windows and Linux.
+Note that the specific package version (1.0.5 in this case) may be different depending on what you have installed.

 ## External Libraries